-The Industry Engagement Charter 'sits behind' the Contract generally without being legally binding (refer Appendix A for more detail of the Partnering process and benefits and Industry Engagement Charter).
+The department's Infrastructure Industry Engagement Charter 'sits behind' the Contract generally without being legally binding (refer Appendix A for more detail of the Partnering process, benefits and the Infrastructure Industry Engagement Charter).

 Although the partnering process generally sits outside the Contract, the department has formalised its commitment to creating a more relationship-centric approach to infrastructure project delivery, by incorporating its expectations around collaboration into its Contract documents.